The key ingredients of a successful student mentoring program

 Having reached the decision to offer a student Mentoring Program the next important stage is to start the planning and design process of that program.

-Through our experience of developing mentoring programs we have identified 5 key elements that need to be considered:
+Through our experience of developing mentoring programs we have identified 5 key elements that need to be considered when designing a mentorship program:

 1. Setting Clear Objectives